Zeesky-code/Burger-Bun/README.md

  http://burger-bun.onrender.com/

 ## Prerequisites
-Before you can run HiveBot, you need to have the following software installed on your system:
+Before you can run Burger Bun, you need to have the following software installed on your system:

 - Node.js (version 12 or later)